Air conditioning is available in all our villas. To help us save energy in Paxos, please use it sparingly.

 A lot of the Greek cuisine consists of vegetarian dishes, such as tzatziki, fasoladha (greek beans) and briam (mixed vegetables) and salads.
 Please ask at the Glyfada Taverna about the vegetarian dishes available on that day.

-The Glyfada Beach Villas are situated on private property If you want to bring any visitors or friends who are staying somewhere else on the island, please ask permission first from the manager.
+The Glyfada Beach Villas are situated on private property.
+If you want to spend your day here at Glyfada Beach villas you are more then welcome (Euro 3,00 per person).
+At google maps you find our property and can give you your driving or walking instructions.
+If you want to bring any visitors or friends who are staying somewhere else on the island, please ask permission first from the manager.

 During the summer there is a water shortage on Paxos.
 Please be careful whenever you use it.
 Tap water is slightly salty and not for consumption, but bottled water is widely available.